Size

 This sunscreen uses a blend of waxes, butter, and oils to make a moisturising base.
 The main ingredient for natural SPF (sun protection factor) though is zinc oxide.
 It acts as a barrier on the skin to block harmful UV rays.
 Non-nano and uncoated zinc oxide is the healthiest option for skincare.

-This recipe uses about 20% zinc oxide which is roughly an SPF of around 20.
+This recipe uses about 24% zinc oxide which is roughly an SPF of around 50.
 Keep in mind it hasn’t been tested by a regulatory organization for exact SPF.
 My sunscreen also uses skin-nourishing and moisturising antioxidant ingredients for even more skin protection.
-These include red raspberry seed oil, carrot seed oil, and vitamin E, allantoin, and much more, and they all bring their share to the overall SPF of the formulation.
+These include vitamin E, allantoin, plantain and much more.

-Although at around 25-30, the final SPF of this sunscreen is difficult to determine with precision.
+Although at around 40-50, thanks to the high amount of zinc oxide, the final SPF of this sunscreen is difficult to determine with precision.
 I have used it here in Kenya including at the coast, and it did the job while nourishing my skin.
 Nevertheless, never forget to apply the above given advice.

 As always check with your doctor or dermatologist before using any new products.